Elizabeth Ouzts / Energy News Network

 “It’s time to take a look at this whole question.
-It’s not just methane,” said Carter of the Southern Environmental Law Center.
+It’s not just methane,” said Derb Carter, director of North Carolina offices for the Southern Environmental Law Center.
 “We’re raising our hand and saying that’s just one problem that needs to be addressed.
 What about all the rest?”

 Carter allows that Smithfield is making a huge investment.
 But that heightens his worry that the company will lock in a reliance on what he sees as inherently flawed lagoon-and-spray field technology.